eclipse-thingweb/dart_wot/README.md

 after the  WoT reference implementation [node-wot](https://github.com/eclipse/thingweb.node-wot).
-At the moment, it supports interacting with Things using the Constrained Application Protocol (CoAP).
+At the moment, it supports interacting with Things using the Constrained Application Protocol (CoAP) and the Hypertext Transfer Protocol (HTTP).

 ## Features

 You can fetch and consume Thing Descriptions, and read and write properties as well as invoking actions offered by a Thing.
-Other protocols (such as HTTP(S)) as well as exposing, and discovering Things are not yet supported but will be added in future versions.
+Both exposing and discovering Things is not yet supported but will be added in future versions.

 ## Getting started